MicrosoftDocs/fabric-docs/docs/data-science/retail-recommend-model.md

 ---
-title: Create, evaluate, and deploy a recommendation system
+title: Create, evaluate, and score a recommendation system
 description: This demonstration shows the data engineering and data science workflow for building a system that provides online book recommendations. ms.reviewer: lagayhar ms.author: narsam